Harvey Samuel Whistler: Elastic scoring

 Seeking to help music instructors tailor repertoire selections to each year's changing class enrollment, many of Whistler's chamber music texts were arranged using elastic scoring.
 Elastic scoring is a compositional technique in which the score allows for diverse groups of instrumentalists to play the same piece of music.
 For example, Whistler's Ensembles for Strings refers to itself as "An indispensable ensemble collection for stringed instrument groups, suitable for duet, trio and quartet playing, as well as string orchestra performance."
 In other words, each piece in the collection could be performed adequately in either duet, trio, quartet, or ensemble form with any instrumentation.
 Solos for Strings was written in a similar fashion.

 "C" or "natural" key approach

-If using Whistler's books, it is important to note that they use the 'C', 'natural key', or 'piano' approach, meaning they begin in the key of C and progress through G major, F major, D major, and B-flat major, respectively.
+Whistler's books use the 'C', 'natural key', or 'piano' approach, meaning they begin in the key of C and progress through G major, F major, D major, and B-flat major, respectively.
 While more common in piano instruction, this approach has proven less than ideal for teaching band and string instruments over the past century.
 Strings typically use the "Sharp" approach, which begin in D major, followed by G, C, F, B-flat, A, and E-flat major, respectively.
 Bands typically use the "Flat" Approach, which begins in B-flat major.
 Beginning-level students using Whistler's texts will need to be well versed in the key of C major before they start.